Skip to Main Content

 Investing involves risks and you may incur a profit or a loss.
 Past performance cannot guarantee future results.
 This material is provided for informational purposes only and is not intended as an offer or solicitation for the sale of any security or service.
 It is not designed or intended to provide financial, tax, legal, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 There is no assurance that any investment, financial or estate planning strategy will be successful.

 Over the past 50 years, there has been a dramatic shift in funding retirement for the average American.
 Most people rely on savings and few have pensions available to them.
-One of the most common ways to save is through a retirement savings plan offered by your employer; the most common being the 401(k) plan.
+One of the most common ways to save is through a retirement savings plan offered by your employer; the most common is the 401(k) plan.
 These plans are designed to incent you to save every year, often with contributions from your employer, with the goal of maintaining a comfortable lifestyle in retirement.

-A 401(k) plan is one kind of defined contribution plan.
-In a defined contribution plan, the employer, employee, or both make regular contributions to the plan.
-The money is invested and taxes are deferred until withdrawal.
-The retirement benefit is the balance in the account.
-Other types of defined contribution plans include 403(b) plans, SEPs, and SIMPLE plans.
-In general, both employers and employees can contribute to these plans to a maximum of $69,000 in 2024 (in addition to a “catch-up” contribution, if eligible).
-Certain plan designs, such as including a profit sharing feature, can help self-employed and small business owners build up their own retirement nest egg and provide options for the deferral of taxable income, as well as enhanced employee benefit packages.
+Other types of defined contribution plans include the 403(b) plan, simplified employee pension (SEP), and savings incentive match plan for employees (SIMPLE).
+In general, both employers and employees can contribute to these plans to a maximum of $72,000 for 2026 (in addition to a “catch-up” contribution, if eligible).
+Certain plan designs, such as including a profit-sharing feature, can help selfemployed and small business owners build up their own retirement nest eggs and provide options for the deferral of taxable income, as well as enhanced employee benefit packages.

 “Defining” defined benefit plans

-Data source: Home | Internal Revenue Service .
+Data source: Home | Internal Revenue Service.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service or as a determination that any business/estate planning or investment strategy is suitable for a specific business or investor.
 This article is not designed or intended to provide financial, tax, legal, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.